How long have you been at Hofstra?

 Favorite campus spot:

-What general advice or information about your department/services would you give students?
+What general advice about college would you give students?

-What general advice about college life would you give students?
+What general advice about life would you give students?

 Best Hofstra memory: